Universal Dilation of Linear It\^o SDEs: Quantum Trajectories and Lindblad Simulation of Second Moments: Implementation by quantum trajectories

 \subsubsection{Segmented evolution with ancilla refresh}

-As in the Lindblad simulation approach in \cref{refrest-seg}, we leverage the light-cone property: for times up to $\tau=\Theta(1/K_{\max})$, boundary reflections remain outside the prefront window $\mathrm{win}=\{0,1,\dots,j_\ast\}$ (up to the controlled light-cone error, achieved by choosing the tight-binding chain length $M$).
-We therefore partition the evolution into segments of length $\tau$ and perform an ancilla refresh at each segment boundary, similar to the Lindblad simulations.
-Specifically, the refresh is implemented as an isometry that (i) flags whether the ancilla lies in $\mathrm{win}$ (i.e., projects with $\Pi_{\mathrm{win}}$) and (ii) conditionally applies a fixed ancilla-only isometry $W_{\mathrm{win}}$ mapping $\ket{r_{\mathrm{win}}}/\|r_{\mathrm{win}}\|\mapsto \ket{r_h}$.
+As in the Lindblad simulation approach in \cref{refrest-seg}, we exploit the light-cone property: for times up to $\tau=\Theta(1/K_{\max})$, boundary reflections remain outside the prefront window $\mathrm{win}=\{0,1,\dots,j_\ast\}$ (up to the controlled light-cone error, achieved by choosing a suitable tight-binding chain length $M$).
+We therefore partition the evolution into segments of length $\tau$ and perform an ancilla refresh at each segment boundary, in analogy with the Lindblad simulations.
+Concretely, the refresh is implemented as an isometry that (i) flags whether the ancilla lies in $\mathrm{win}$ (i.e., projects with $\Pi_{\mathrm{win}}$) and (ii) conditionally applies a fixed ancilla-only isometry $W_{\mathrm{win}}$ mapping $\ket{r_{\mathrm{win}}}/\|r_{\mathrm{win}}\|\mapsto \ket{r_h}$.
 OAA involves two reflections: one about the “good” subspace (equivalently, $R_{\mathrm{win}}:=I-2\Pi_{\mathrm{win}}$) and one about the prepared flag/ancilla initialization subspace.
 Since the light-cone guarantee implies $P_{\mathrm{win}} \ge\ 1/4$, for the relevant pre-refresh states, only $\co(1)$ OAA iterations are needed to boost the refresh success probability to a constant.